mex-turbo-snail/data-science-S2025/challenges/c08-islands-pt1-assignment.md

 - Did you find any highly prevalent names using `df_sample_random` that you *didn’t* find in q3 (using `df_sample_seq`)?
 Write them here.

-  - Yeah, I have 3 other prevalent names that beat the Sorensen name or have equal amounts of prevalence.
-Those names are “Collins”,“Blomgren”, and “Regan”.
+  - Yeah, I have 2 other prevalent names that beat the Sorensen name or have simmilar amounts of prevalence.
+Those names are “Collins”and “Regan”.

 - Is there any reason that people with the same last name might tend to *live near each other*?